Dezer-Host/script/README.md

 ## Features

-- **Easy Installation:** Installs all required dependencies, configures Nginx, MariaDB, PHP, Redis, and more.
+- **Easy Installation & Update:** Installs all required dependencies, configures Nginx, MariaDB, PHP, Redis, and more.
+Updates existing installations safely.
-- **Update Support:** Seamlessly update existing DezerX installations.
 - **Automatic SSL:** Optionally sets up Let's Encrypt SSL certificates for HTTPS.
 - **Backup & Restore:** Backs up your files and database before updating, with optional automatic restore on failure.
 - **Interactive Prompts:** Guides you through license, domain, and configuration steps.
 - **Custom Database Settings:** Choose your own database name, user, and password, or use secure defaults.
+Reads and preserves credentials from your `.env` during updates.
 - **Colorful Output:** Clear, color-coded progress and error messages.
 - **Modern Loader:** Animated spinner and clear success/error indicators.
 - **Safe & Idempotent:** Designed to be re-run safely for updates or repairs.
+- **Uninstall Option:** Clean removal of DezerX, Nginx configs, and database/user.
+- **Server Friendly:** Works on Ubuntu Server (no GUI required), all dialogs are terminal-based.

 ---

 ## Requirements

-- Ubuntu 20.04, 22.04, or newer (Debian-based systems)
+- Ubuntu 20.04, 22.04, 24.04, or newer (Debian-based systems)
 - Root privileges (`sudo` or run as root)
 - A valid DezerX license key
 - A domain name pointed to your server's IP